KimBug29/SewBugTips2/README.md

 # SewBugTips
 Looking for a new hobby?
 Do you have an interest in sewing?
 Unsure of sewing terminology?
 You've reached the right place!
 Sew Bug Tips is a site which provides SEWING 101 information with images, fabric terminology, reference links and sew much more!

 While learning how to code HTML, CSS and JavaScript I was tasked with creating a project to demonstrate my coding skills.
 I choose to create a site focused on my hobby - sewing!
 This site is intended to help anyone interested in sewing, but may feel a little intimated by the jargon.
-In version 1.0, the site focus is on fabric precuts.
+In version 1.0, the site focus was on fabric precuts.
+In version 2.0, the site will include  _____________________ (TBD).

-Sew Bug Tips Version 1.0 12/4/2021
+Sew Bug Tips Version 2.0 1/27/2022

-Hi 👋, I'm Kim Wolf - A novice coder learning how to become a frontend developer
+Hi 👋, I'm Kim Wolf - A novice coder learning how to become a front-end web developer

 🔭 I’m currently working on a project to create a website titled SewBugTips